Blog

 This bypassing of the brain leads to those immediate, involuntary scratching or kicking behaviors, often called the scratch reflex.

-In a clinical setting, these reactions are important.
+These reactions are important in a clinical setting.
 Veterinarians may deliberately invoke this scratch reflex to evaluate a dog’s reflexive capabilities and to assess for potential spinal damage or skin conditions, such as allergies, fleas, or dry skin irritations.

 For our furry friends, the tickling sensation can also indicate their overall happiness and health.